collabnix/kubelabs/Kyverno101/policy-types.md

 Finally, as with the other two policy types, you can apply generation policies to specific resources based on their kind, labels, or namespaces.

-### Example Policy: Generating a ConfigMap for New Namespaces
+#### Example Policy: Generating a ConfigMap for New Namespaces

-**Scenario:**
-Automatically generate a default `ConfigMap` with predefined data whenever a new namespace is created.
+In this example policy, we will automatically generate a default `ConfigMap` with predefined data whenever a new namespace is created.

 ```yaml
 apiVersion: kyverno.io/v1